binaryst4r/fun-with-rectangles/README.md

-Fun with rectangles lets you add and manipulate rectangles on a canvas.
-In addition to the requested features, I added the ability to duplicate a canvas.
-This allows users to save time and build off of different layouts.
+Fun with rectangles lets you add and manipulate rectangles on a canvas!

+## Additional Features
+- Duplicate a canvas to build off of existing layouts and save as their own.
+- Much needed z-index manipulation so that you can change how the rectangles stack on each other.

 Tested in Chrome, Firefox, Safari, and IE.

 Enjoy rectangling!